somersgreg/Llama-Links/README.md

 # Λ_LlAMA LINKS

-### Lambda Links is a bookmark folder structure that follows the LS syllabus and contains limited but useful links to get students started and keep them organized.
+### Llama Links is a bookmark folder structure that follows the LS syllabus and contains limited but useful links to get students started and keep them organized.

 ## Q. Why did I start this?